 To preserve the continuity with Superman: The Movie and Superman II, since Christopher Reeve did not appear in Supergirl, Marc McClure appeared as James Bartholomew "Jimmy" Olsen, and acting out the role of Lois Lane's sister, Lucy Lane, who was shown in the comics to have an on-again, off-again relationship with Jimmy, was Maureen Teefy, who was chosen for the role because she vaguely resembled a younger version of Margot Kidder.
 But ultimately, Szwarc's efforts along that line did no good.
 The film was harshly critically received, and its performance at the box office was disappointing at best.

-In the TV show Smallville, Kara landed in Season 7.
-Kara was sent from Krypton to protect and take care of her cousin, Kal-el.
-She does not realize that Clark is now older than her and has already grown up on Earth.
+In the TV show Smallville, Kara first appeared in Season 7.
+Kara was sent from Krypton to protect and take care of her cousin, Kal-El.
+However, her spaceship was buried under a river, and she remained in suspended animation until a battle between Kal-El and Bizarro destroys a dam, causing a flood that unearths her.
+She does not immediately realize that her cousin is now older than her and has already grown up on Earth.
 Kara has all the same powers as Clark plus the ability to fly, they figure out upon meeting.
 Even though she has this advantage over Clark, he can control his powers and be near humans.
-In the episode "Blue", Kara losses her memory and ends up in Detroit as a waitress.
+In the episode "Blue", Kara loses her memory and ends up in Detroit as a waitress.
 Clark finds her and brings her back to Smallville.
 She still has no memories and Clark decides to tell her nothing about her powers and heritage.
 Kara feels that Clark is hiding something from her and forms a closer relationship to Lex Luthor.
 Before Kara does anything rash she gets her powers and memories restored by Jor-el in the Fortress of Solitude.
 Kara goes to destroy Brainiac and goes out of earth.
 She never comes back and Clark finds out that she is trapped in the Phantom Zone.

 In season 8 she eventually comes out of the Phantom Zone but, does not stay in Smallville.
 Instead she goes in space to find Kandor because she has heard rumors there is life of Kryptonians there.